-- Coordination of Diaries and Travel on international basis
+- Coordination of Diaries and Travel on an international basis

 - Processing Invoices

 - Petty Cash Management

 These are the most typical PA technical skills, but some jobs may require more specialised knowledge and skills.
 This array of skills can be developed on a PA Training Course and our Courses are ideally designed to meet the requirements of a PA job description.
 Finally, you should ensure that the Certificate or Diploma gained on a PA Course has a recognised accreditation.
 The CPD Accreditation offered by Souters offers this advantage.
 You actually gain the recognition of attending an internationally respected PA Training College, in Souters, as well as gaining CPD Accreditation.

 How Can I Become a PA?

 All of the skills listed above can be gained on PA Training Courses, but you can continue to build them with work experience.
-You should never feel that once you have completed training and got a PA Job that you do not need to continue to develop.
+You should never feel that once you have completed training and got a PA Job you do not need to continue to develop.
 All PAs must continually develop their skills to keep ahead of the competition and be able to move up to better jobs in the future.
 London is a competitive PA Job market, but it offers great opportunities for those who do well.